Free Bet and Betting Offers Bonus Types

 All types of bonus offered by UK bookmakers for: poker, bingo, casino and sport.

 Extra funds given to a player when they first register.
 Usually prominently displayed on the homepage to inform potential customers about how much they can receive when making their first deposit.
 Sometimes they are also called a Matched Bonus.
 Depending on the betting site, these can range from free plays where no deposit is required to multiples of a first deposit.
-For example, Sky Casino’s welcome bonus at the time of writing offered a £60 bonus on an initial deposit of £10.
+For example, a welcome bonus offered a £60 bonus on an initial deposit of £10.
 To withdraw any bonus or associated winnings, the bonus value (£60) must be wagered 50 times (£60 x 50 = £3,000).

 New Player Bonus